jonlpersson/ed-latimore/site/_posts/2020-12-20-how-to-be-an-attractive-man-no-bs-guide.md

 There’s no universal “optimal hairstyle” for men.
 The haircut that’s right for you is going to depend on the shape of your face, as well as what your personal style is.

 The principles are universal, however: your haircut should look clean.
 99% of guys are best off going for a basic style.
-Think: undercut, crewcut, classic taper, or a quiff.
+Think undercut, crewcut, classic taper, or a quiff.
 Make sure you learn [how to talk to your hairdresser](https://www.artofmanliness.com/articles/get-the-perfect-haircut-how-to-talk-to-your-barber/).
 He or she can help you determine what style would best suit your face.

 Only shave your head if you’re black or if you’re balding.
 If you are balding and have money, consider a hair transplant.
 I got one and it gave me a huge self-confidence boost.
 If you’re interested in learning more about the hair transplant process and my experience with it, read my article about [getting an FUE hair transplant](/my-personal-experience-getting-an-fue-hair-transplant/).